cntower/ngrx-unit-testing/README.md

 These questions will be the template for creating unit tests as we go.

 ### Testing Actions

-1. The specific unit I’m trying to test is the Action creator class.
+1. The specific unit I’m trying to test is the Action creator function.
-2. This unit is responsible for storing data to be passed to the receiver. (type, payload)
+2. Action is responsible for express unique events that happen throughout your application. `createAction` function creates a configured Creator function that, when called, returns an object in the shape of the Action interface.
-3. It takes in 0–1 parameters that will become the payload.
+3. It takes in parameters type that describes the action that will be dispatched and config - additional metadata needed for the handling of the action.
-4. It should return an object with the type property and optionally have a payload property with values for each.
+4. It should return a configured Creator function.
-5. If something goes wrong we should get an error message.
-Usually about using the incorrect “type” of payload.
+5. If something goes wrong we should get a Type error.
-6. If I want to break it, I could intentionally pass the wrong type of payload.
+6. If set config with Props<P> function TS will check of payload type error.
-7. I could create a mock payload, then I can use the “expect” method to verify that the action class is equal to my mock data.
+7. We can test that all action types are according to them literals.

 ### Testing Effects